GSA/digitalgov.gov/content/news/2013/05/2013-05-04-video-copyright.md

 When in doubt, consult your agency’s Office of General Counsel.

-## Video, Image or Music Permissions
+## Video, Image, or Music Permissions

 You can use a photograph, a song, or a video clip if you: